zammad/zammad-documentation/appendix/backup-and-restore.rst

 * Configure backup path in ``/opt/zammad/contrib/backup/config`` if you want.
 The default backup path is ``/var/tmp/zammad_backup`` (needs to be created!)
 * If needed, you can also adjust the variable ``HOLD_DAYS`` to any value you need.
 Default value here is 10 backups before the oldest backup is deleted.

-..
-Note:: Please note that the Backup script always creates a Full-Dump of ``/opt/zammad`` and a Full-Dump of your database.
+.. note:: Please note that the Backup script always creates a Full-Dump of ``/opt/zammad`` and a Full-Dump of your database.
 If your Zammad installation is rather big, you might need to ensure you have enough space.